 We currently have two computer classrooms.
-We have 23 computer workstations in Lab 1, and 12 in Lab 2.
-There is an instructor computer in each classroom as well.
+We have 23 computer workstations in Lab 1, and 16 in Lab 2.
+There is also an instructor computer & projector in each classroom.

 We will assign your group to a specific lab depending on the size of your group, and availability of missionaries, once we receive your activity request.

 Would you like to learn how to make sure that those names are truly ready for temple work?
-There is a process that some have called "Interviewing Your Ancestors", that helps take you through the process of looking for discrepancies in dates, relationships, and duplicate names.
+There is a simple thought process that will help you understand how to look for discrepancies in dates, relationships, and duplicate names.

 If your group is new to Family Tree, we can help by teaching some basic navigation skills, learn the menus, check their "Settings", and if time, even attach a "Record Hint".
 We have regular Family Tree classes in a series of 6 lessons that go into much more detail about Family Tree.
 This activity would be basically the first lesson of this series.

-Our library has dedicated both computer labs on Wednesday evenings for indexing activities and support.
+Our library has dedicated Wednesday evenings for indexing activities and support.
 We have specialists in indexing that are available to help individuals.
-If you wish to schedule a group, we will need to make special arrangements.
+If you wish to schedule a group on a different evening, we will need to make special arrangements with these specialists.

-To make the best use of time, we like to start by 6:30 PM.
+Plan to be at the library by 6:45 PM.
+To make the best use of time, we like to start by 7:00 PM.
+That implies that the group is there in the lab, logged into their computers and ready to go.
 The general library closes by 8:00 PM.

 If you need to request cancellation of your activity, please do so at least a week ahead of time to allow others to schedule an activity time.